MHamza600/ImportantCodeFiles/README.md

 So, What a sorting algorithm need , A Comparatore function (To compare two values).
 So, Inherited Sorting Algorthim(bubble, selection and insertion) from sorting algorithm class and give comapartor function to sort function whenever it is called.

-The code of the required solution is in file (Bubble sort , Selection Sort , Insertion sort , comarator, Employee class , Student class , Sorting Algorithm , SOrtng Assignment)
+The code of the required solution is in file (Bubble sort , Selection Sort , Insertion sort , comarator, Employee class , Student class , Sorting Algorithm , Sorrtng Assignment)

+Another OOP snipet in which I implemented Structure of design pattern chain of responsibility, A user can search on the bassis of Temparature , PMvlaue and Humidity.
+So , Temprature Sensor was not available command shifted to Humodity and vice versa

+The pattern Implmented in files(byHumidity, bypM , ByTemp , Search , Controller)